Dev-X25874/Gati/docs/source/gati.rst

 **opFIFO set2**: these FIFOS stage the accumulations of partial sums (previous 8 channels) reads from DRAM to be added with accumulations of current 8 channels. opFIFO set2 has 32 FIFOs to accommodate DRAM read.
+(or)

+**True dual port (TDP) RAM**: This memory is virtually divided into two parts, wherein one part (say, port A) is reserved for staging the accumulations of partial sums (previous 8 channels) read from DRAM and added with accumulations of current 8 channels.
+The another part (say, port B) of the memory stores the input data for computation of FC layer and read sequentially to feed the SA.
+There are 32 TDP RAM blocks to accomodate DRAM reads and FC inputs.

-**Adder Tree Set2**: is responsible for add **opFIFO set2** data with results from **adder tree set1** before forwarding to the delay registers block. size of adder tree set2 is similar to adder tree set1. adder tree set2 accepts input from opFIFO set2 (8 elements at a time) and output of adder tree set1 (also 8 elements).
+**Adder Stage**: It performs element wise addition on **opFIFO set2** data and results from **adder tree set1** before forwarding to the delay registers block.
+The number of adders present in this stage are equal to number of columns in SA engine (8 in this case).
+This stage  accepts input from opFIFO set2 (8 elements at a time) and output of adder tree set1 (also 8 elements).

 **Delay Registers Block**: these registers align incoming data so that crossbar enables transformation of data into row-major format required